From the Americas through to Europe and Asia, these cities were made for walking

 Following the wide, clean streets that Singapore is no doubt so proud of, you’ll arrive in Chinatown, huddled among the tallest skyscrapers around.
 It’s a culturally diverse enclave within the heart of the city, celebrating Chinese heritage in the area.
 It’s more than just an interesting place to wander about.
 Besides the many market stalls and restaurants, you can visit the old Thian Hock Keng Temple or the Buddha Tooth Relic Temple and Museum.

-Singapore is a city of contrasts which fit together in perfect harmony.
+Singapore is a city of contrasts that fit together in perfect harmony.

 Probably best known as the birthplace of Mozart and a set for the movie The Sound of Music, this Austrian city has a lot more to offer at practically every corner.